Home Articles

 ProVia and Therma-Tru are two of the largest names in doors and windows but differentiate on several key factors.
 While you can find Therma-Tru at most big retail stores, ProVia entryway doors are available only through local supply stores.
 But how do they stack up against each other?
 Let’s find out.

-ProVia – Both ProVia and Therma-Tru utilize durable fiberglass and steel materials for their doors, with its only downside being prone to cracks after a severe impact.
+ProVia – Both ProVia and Therma-Tru utilize durable fiberglass and steel materials for their doors, with their only downside being prone to cracks after a severe impact.
 The biggest difference is ProVia's 20-gauge steel thickness, making for a sturdier and more secure door.

 Therma-Tru – In addition to Therma-Tru's thinner 24-gauge entry doors, customers have complained about their decline in quality since expanding to big retail stores, prompting costly repairs.